 These butterscotch scones were made using a very popular recipe from Southern Living.
-They’re the big, fat, rectangular, butter-rich scones similar to what you might find at a coffee shop, but better because you can customize the flavors to suit your mood.
+They're the big, fat, butter-rich scones similar to what you might find at a coffee shop.
+Of course they're better because you can customize the flavors to suit your mood.
 I had some butterscotch morsels in the pantry, so I used those.

 Speaking of which, it seems Nestle butterscotch morsels have changed.
 The butterscotch morsels were lighter in color and had a different smell and flavor than usual.
 I thought maybe I had a defective batch so I chatted on-line with a Nestle associate and was told they had indeed made some changes and that based on consumer feedback, we should be seeing a new improved version soon.
 I hope they hurry up with that because I already miss the old formula,

 Since I wasn't completely happy with the butterscotch morsels I made a second batch of scones using chopped chocolate, dried fruit and nuts.

 The original recipe calls for 2 cups of flour, and they must have meant 2 heavy cups -- more like 5 oz/140 grams per cup of flour than the usual 4.5 oz per cup.
 Also, 450F is a pretty high temperature.
 To avoid burnt bottoms I stacked two baking sheets and watch the scones closely.
 If you trust your oven you can stick with 450.
 425 might be safer for some.
 And finally, having not baked scones in a while, I was reminded that scones are better after they have full cooled.
 The insides seems more uniform and less mushy after sitting a spell.
 I recommend making them a few hours ahead.

 - 2 cups all-purpose flour 280 grams/10 oz**

 - 1 tablespoon baking powder

 - ½ cup cold unsalted butter cut into chunks (114 grams)

 - ⅔ cup butterscotch morsels or chopped chocolate nuts and dried berries